ingadhoc/sale/sale_exception_print/README.rst

 Sale Exception Print
 ====================

-It adds an exception for printing a quotation if the partner's credit limit es exceeded
+Add a check in the credit limit exception that allows blocking budget printing

 Installation
 ============